Idehed/cityexplorer-frontend/README.md

 __Explore page__

 Here all the posts are displayed and is visible even if you are not logged in.
-The Explore page is diplaying post in a list, likes on a post, comments on a post, and also it show more profiles.
+The Explore page is diplaying post in a list, likes on a post, comments on a post, and also it show "more profiles".

 ![Posts list](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/ecd559e9-0ff1-44a7-b1d0-0004ac2dc7de)

 __More profiles__

-Here show some more profiles that you can follow or unfollow.
+In this section you can see more profiles that you can follow or unfollow.
 On the mobile view the more profiles section showns only 4 profiles and the follow and unfollow button is not displayed.
 On the bigger screens the max total of profiles shown is 10.

 ![Desktop profiles](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/420758ec-2e2f-43b3-b04d-544125f47777)